Ümit Kurt (historian)

 Ümit Kurt is a historian who studies the modern Middle East.
 Many of his publications are about the Armenian genocide.
 In 2016, he received a PhD in Armenian genocide studies from Clark University.
 Kurt is a Turkish citizen ethnically of Kurdish and Arab origin; he was born and grew up in Gaziantep.

+In the Fall of 2024, Kurt was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.